By working collectively and innovatively, the region can prevent the next security and humanitarian disaster.

 - 100 Fact-Based

-Ghana’s poor population health, weak healthcare system, low number of hospital beds, and low GDP per capita resulted in a relatively vulnerable position pre-pandemic.
+Ghana’s poor population health, weak healthcare system, low number of hospital beds, and low GDP per capita resulted in it being in a relatively vulnerable position pre-pandemic.

 - Debt/GDP ratio 59.3%